 You can also steal horses from fellow travelers, but you cannot put your saddle on them afterwards.
 Instead, you have to take it to a stable to make it your own.

 As we mentioned earlier, bonding between Arthur and his horse is a real thing that makes a tangible difference in gameplay.
 The only way you’re going to achieve that extra-special bond is by riding your horse, and the same horse, consistently.
 As the bond between you and your horse grows, your horse’s health and stamina increase.

 Due to the bonding process, now you can acquire a considerably better standard horse than a brand new elite horse.
 This can be a substantial contributing factor to your overall success later on.
 We suggest remembering that the next time a new horse walks by, stealing your attention.
 Even if you find a gorgeous one, purchasing a new horse at a deep point of the game might not be the best idea.

 Manage Tack for better performance

-- Saddles: You can purchase better saddles to increase your horse’s stamina core and increase the rate of stamina core regeneration.
-Saddles can also help slow health core drainage.
-Choose the “Improved” option when purchasing saddles for the best stat boosts.
+- Saddles: You can buy improved saddles to bolster your horse’s stamina core and its stamina core regeneration rate.
+Saddles can also delay health core drainage.
+Pick “Improved” when buying saddles for superior stat increases.

-- Saddlebags: Increased storage for your character’s outfit, hat, and mask.
+- Saddlebags: Extra space for your character’s clothes, hat, and mask.

-- Stirrups: Stirrups help to improve your horse’s top speed and rate of acceleration.
-If your horse has grayed out marks in their stat meter, you can increase your speed by upgrading to better stirrups.
+- Stirrups: Stirrups increase your horse’s highest speed and acceleration rate.
+If your horse has grayed out stats in its meter, you can boost your speed by getting improved stirrups.

 - Everything you need to know about Red Dead Online